Françoise Robin: Career

 Subsequently, Robin became a professor at INALCO.
 From 2009 to 2015, she was director of the Institute of Tibetan Studies of the Collège de France.
 She has directed the Tibetan division of INALCO since 2011 and was director of their Department of Southeast Asia, Upper Asia, and the Pacific from 2013 to 2014.

 Robin became a member of the Société Asiatique in 2002 and was a member of the Association for Asian Studies from 2007 to 2010 and then again from 2017.
 She was co-founder of SFEMT (The French Society for Study of the Tibetan World) in 2012 and served as the organisation's president until 2016, when she became vice-president.
 She became an elected member of the administrative council of the International Association for Tibetan Studies in 2016 and has been General Secretary of the association since 2019.
 She is an associate member of the Research Centre for East Asian Civilizations (CRCAO) at the French National Centre for Scientific Research.

 She is a member of the editorial board of the journal Himalaya: The Journal of the Association for Nepal and Himalayan Studies.

-In 2012, she was one of 80 "very significant specialists on Tibet" who called on future Chinese President Xi Jinping to intervene to save the Tibetan language from extinction.
+In December 2012, she was one of 80 "very significant specialists on Tibet" who called on General Secretary of the Chinese Communist Party Xi Jinping to intervene to save the Tibetan language from extinction.
 In 2016, she told The Guardian that the allegations of poor treatment of the film-maker Pema Tseden were reflective of the way Tibetans are treated by the Chinese authorities and indicated that China was not a state of law.